eleflow/nutch-aws/README.md

 1. build the nutch 1.6 map reduce job jar.
 1. copy the nutch 1.6 map reduce job jar to s3://S3_BUCKET/lib
 1. copy the contents from the NUTCH\_AWS\_HOME\urls folder to s3://S3_BUCKET/url

+### Launching a cluster

+		make create

+This make target will do these:
 1. start a emr cluster and run theese mr jobs:
 	1. run the Nutch [crawl](http://wiki.apache.org/nutch/Crawl) job
 	1. run the Nutch [mergesegs](http://wiki.apache.org/nutch/bin/nutch_mergesegs) job